Code of Safe Practice

 • Do not re-use needles during or after any treatment session

 • Do not use makeshift containers such as drinks cans, bottles or cardboard boxes as sharps disposal.
-They are not adequate for the purpose and may find their way into domestic waste and present hazard to refuse workers and members of the public
+They are not adequate for the purpose and may find their way into domestic waste and present a hazard to refuse workers and members of the public

 • Full sharps containers must be collected and disposed of by a licenced waste management company

-Clinical waste disposal HSE
+Clinical Waste Disposal HSE

 All waste that has become contaminated with blood or body fluids should be disposed of correctly by a licensed waste handler.
+Some local councils may provide support with clinical waste disposal.

 Local Council Waste Collection Services